sarvsav/awesome-go-green/resources/trainings/lfc-131/README.md

 Learn the basic concepts a software practitioner needs to know to build, maintain and run greener applications

+## How to register

+You can register from The Linux Foundation using this [Green Software for Practitioners (LFC131)](https://trainingportal.linuxfoundation.org/courses/green-software-for-practitioners-lfc131)

 ## Learning objectives

 By the end of this course, you should be able to: